Who are they?

 Clients and tutors don’t talk about ‘Bespoke Tuition’ – they just talk about ‘Emma.’
 ‘Emma is always at the end of the phone and nothing is too much trouble,’ says one parent.
 ‘Emma is helpful, efficient and thoroughly on your side,’ a tutor told us.

-No wonder Emma Storey believes the fact that she runs the business single-handedly is one of its key strengths.
+No wonder Emma Storey believes the fact that she runs the client and tutor facing sides of the business single-handedly is one of its key strengths (she calls on a team of specialists as and when to deal with issues such as SEN, mindfulness, study skills, billing and workshops).
 ‘This is a highly personal service, in which I know every single tutor and family,’ she explains.
 ‘It also means there’s only one point of contact, which saves people having to explain their needs every time they call.’

 Youthful, energetic, bubbly and loquacious, Emma is passionate about putting ‘learning how to learn’ at the heart of tutoring sessions.
 ‘What I hate is over-tutoring a child to get a place at a school where they won’t fit in anyway.
 What I love is providing tutoring that fosters a can-do attitude, builds confidence and shifts a negative mentality from, “I can’t do this” to ‘I can do this” to “I want to do this and I’m actually pretty good at it!”’